Allen-Tildesley/examples/GUIDE.md

 cut-and-shifted potential which corresponds to the force calculation (although it is not essential to do so).
 Similarly, we include here the Brownian dynamics program `bd_nvt_lj`.

+Numbers in parentheses (here and in the following tables) indicate errors in the last quoted digit, estimated from block averages.
+Results without error estimates are fixed (such as the temperature or density) or conserved.

 Source                 | &rho;     | _T_       | _E_ (cs)   | _P_ (cs) | _C_ (cs)  | _E_ (f)    | _P_ (f)  | _C_ (f)
 ------                 | -----     | -----     | --------   | -------- | --------- | -------    | -------  | --------